Skip to content

 Key Takeaways

-• Sheath increased their LLM citation rate from 38% to 67% in 4 months, going from being recommended by 2 AI engines to 5 of 6.
+• Sheath increased their LLM citation rate from 12% to 34% in 4 months, going from being recommended by 1 AI engine to 4 of 6.

-• The biggest single lever was building an answer-first content hub around men's basics and underwear buying queries, which accounted for roughly 40% of the total citation improvement.
+• The biggest single lever was building an answer-first content hub around leather knife rolls, chef gear, and EDC carry queries, which accounted for roughly 40% of the total citation improvement.

 • Schema markup implementation (Product, FAQ, Organization, and Review schema) produced measurable results within the first 30 days, making it the fastest-acting tactic.